dneumann20/Skadi/README.md

 * USB debugging in mobile phone activated, ADB debugging in wear activated

 ### SMADIS deployment / Hono tenant
 Before running the app, install the mentioned SMADIS deployment by following the instructions in the link above.
 After successful deployment, run the ``setup.sh`` script in ``/tests/honoscript`` to setup a MQTT broker which will receive the incoming data and forward it to the cloud.
-The generated IP, tenant ID and client ID have to be used in the mobile app, exact usage of them is discussed in [Mobile MainActivity](#mainactivity-1).
-Once it was succesfully generated, run the ``receiver.sh`` script.
+The generated IP, tenant ID and client ID have to be used in the mobile app, exact usage of them is discussed in [Mobile MainActivity](#mqtt-client-and-credentials).
+Once it was succesfully generated, run the ``receiver.sh`` script everytime when using Skadi.

-**NOTE**: The script has to be running to make the mobile app work properly.

 ### Wear OS
 **NOTE**: The companion apps assume, that the concerning devices are already paired beforehand.